ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## Meetings

 - Standup at 10:20 everyday
-- Weekly Disco Metrics at 10:40 on Thursday
+- Weekly Metrics Sync at 10:40 on Thursday
 - Two Week Sprint
   - Week 1: Retrospective at 10:00 on Tuesday
   - Week 1: Refinement at 10:00 on Thursday